swiftlang/swift-foundation/Proposals/NNNNN-uri-templating.md

 extension URL.Template {
     /// Creates a new `URL` by expanding the RFC 6570 template and variables.
     ///
+    /// This will return `nil` if variable expansion does not produce a valid,
+    /// well-formed URL.
+    ///
     /// All text will be converted to NFC (Unicode Normalization Form C) and UTF-8
     /// before being percent-encoded if needed.
     public func makeURL(